GururajDS/Movie_success_predictor/README.md

 Decision Tree Map: A visual flow of how the AI makes its "Hit" or "Flop" decisions.

 👨‍💻 Author
-Gururaj DS,Abhishek S Gowda,Lingaraj GSB,Kruthik Gowda GR
+Gururaj DS,Hemanth A B,Lingaraj GSB,Kruthik Gowda GR